Mark Mangerson

-Mark Mangerson (born December 26, 1948) was an American jurist.
+Mark Mangerson (December 26, 1948 – September 25, 2020) was an American lawyer who served as a judge of the Wisconsin Court of Appeals from 2011 to 2014.

-Born in Rhinelander, Wisconsin, Mangerson received in bachelors and law degrees from Valparaiso University.
+Born in Rhinelander, Wisconsin, Mangerson received bachelor's and law degrees from Valparaiso University.
 He was district attorney for Oneida and Vilas Counties, Wisconsin.
 Mangerson served as a Wisconsin Circuit Court judge for Oneida County.
 In 2011, Mangerson was appointed judge of the Wisconsin Court of Appeals.
 In 2014, Mangerson retired.
+Mangerson died on September 25, 2020.